 The Corporation has zero tolerance for acts of violence, threats of violence and acts of intimidation or hostility towards another person or group of persons.
 Promptly report to your supervisor any accident, injury or unsafe equipment, practices or conditions, violent behaviour or weapons possession.

-In the event that you believe that there has been an incident of unsafe working conditions you should advise the CEO or the Chair of the Corporation’s Audit & Risk Committee who will investigate the claim and take appropriate action.
+In the event that you believe that there has been an incident of unsafe working conditions you should advise the CEO or the Chair of the Health and Safety Committee or the Chair of the Corporation’s Audit & Risk Committee who will investigate the claim and take appropriate action.

 Know and comply with all laws, rules and regulations applicable to your position.

 Many of the Corporation’s activities are subject to complex and changing laws, rules and regulations.
 Obeying the law, both in letter and in spirit, is one of the foundations on which the Corporation’s ethical policies are built.
 Ignorance of the law is not, in general, a defence to an action for contravention.
 We expect AEX Personnel to make every reasonable effort to become familiar with laws, rules and regulations affecting their activities and to exert due diligence in complying with these laws, rules and regulations and to ensure that those individuals reporting to them are also aware of these laws, rules and regulations.
 Our objective is to restrict willful or negligent violations of these laws, rules and regulations.